weijiaheng/Credible-sample-elicitation/README.md

-# Credible sample elicitation
+# Sample elicitation

-This code is the official implementation of our paper "[Credible Sample Elicitation](https://arxiv.org/abs/1910.03155)" accepted by AISTATS2021.
+This code is the official implementation of our paper "[Sample Elicitation](https://arxiv.org/abs/1910.03155)" accepted by AISTATS2021.

 ## Utilities